Bowman1410/ASL_Alphabet_Recognition/README.md

 This repository contains code for building a convolutional neural network (CNN) model to recognize American Sign Language (ASL) alphabets using TensorFlow and Keras.

 ## Dataset
 The ASL Alphabet dataset used in this project consists of images representing each letter of the ASL alphabet in American Sign Language.
 The dataset is organized into three sets: training, validation, and testing.
+The dataset is availble at: https://www.kaggle.com/datasets/grassknoted/asl-alphabet

 ## Requirements
-* Python 3.x /
+* opencv-python==4.7.0.72
-* TensorFlow 2.x
+* pillow==9.4.0
-* OpenCV
+* numpy==1.24.2
-* Pillow
+* scikit-learn==1.2.1
-* NumPy
+* split-folders==0.5.1
-* scikit-learn
+* tensorflow==2.11.0
-* split-folders
+* matplotlib==3.7.0

 ## Usage
 1) Clone the repository: